DJ LeMahieu Player Props: Yankees vs. White Sox

-The New York Yankees and DJ LeMahieu (.333 slugging percentage over his past 10 games, including one homer), battle starter Lucas Giolito and the Chicago White Sox at Yankee Stadium, Tuesday at 7:05 PM ET.
+DJ LeMahieu, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the New York Yankees versus the Chicago White Sox, with Lance Lynn on the hill, June 7 at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Dodgers.
+He had a hitless performance in his previous game (0-for-4) against the Dodgers.

 DJ LeMahieu Game Info & Props vs. the White Sox